Should You Use a Continuous Glucose Monitor for Type 2 Diabetes?

 A continuous glucose monitor can help you lower your A1c

 Of course, there's the benefit of eliminating finger sticks.
-But people who use CGMs are able to lower their A1cs because they get lots of information about how their bodies react to different foods and insulin doses.
+But people who use CGMs can lower their A1cs because they get lots of information about how their bodies react to different foods and insulin doses.
 They also get information not just about where their blood sugar levels are right now, but where their blood sugar levels are headed.
 That makes a huge difference in their diabetes management.
 If you know that your blood sugar is rapidly falling, you can eat something before you're low.
 That saves you from the miserable feeling of hypoglycemia and the time it takes to recover from that misery.

 CGMs available in the US today